sushmita212/Stock_Volatility_Forecasting/README.md

 - $\omega>=0$ is the long-run average variace,
 - $\alpha>=0$ is the ARCH parameter (reaction to recent shocks),
 - $\beta>=0$ is the GARCH parameter (persistence of past variance).

-Financial time series data, such as stock returns, often exhibit **volatility clustering** — periods of high volatility tend to be followed by high volatility, and periods of calm tend to persist.
-This characteristic violates the assumptions of constant variance in simpler models.

-The GARCH(1,1) model addresses this by modeling the **conditional variance** as a function of past squared returns (recent shocks) and past variances.
-This makes it well-suited for capturing volatility dynamics and forecasting risk in financial markets.

 ### Walk-forward implementation
 To evaluate the performance of the GARCH(1,1) model under realistic conditions we implement a walk-forward validation framework.
 In this approach: